-An intriguing alternative is New Zealand’s ‘RealMe’, where a single ID can be used with both public and participating private sector organisations.
+An intriguing alternative is New Zealand’s ‘RealMe,’ where a single ID can be used with both public and participating private sector organizations.
 Activities as diverse as opening a bank account, applying for a student loan, or enrolling to vote can all be done via the same ID.

 Whichever approach a government chooses, the road to digital ID is paved with significant barriers:

 Many of us are worried about our personal details being held centrally and accessible by multiple agencies.
-Well-publicised leaks by both private and public sector organisations have only added to this anxiety.
+Well-publicized leaks by both private and public sector organizations have only added to this anxiety.